Hi, mermaid! This post is for you if you are about to rent or buy a surfboard and you are not sure which one is the right for you.

 The lenght of your board is measured from the nose to the tail.

-If you are learning, the theory recommends that your board be at least 20 to 40 cm longer than your height.
+If you are learning, It’s recommended that your board be at least 20 to 40 cm longer than your height.

 That would be, approx: